Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-\subsubsection{The special case \(K = 1\)}
+\subsection{The special case \(K = 1\)}

 As the matrix \(A(N,K)\) is block Toeplitz with blocks of size \(K \times K\), it makes sense to start by studying the case \(K = 1\).
 Then, the matrix \(A(N,1)\) is just a real symmetric \((N+1)\times(N+1)\) Toeplitz matrix.
-That is, \(A\) is of the following form: where the sequence \(a_0, a_1, a_2,\ldots\) is given by (see the proof of \cref{prop:A}) The following closed form expression can be obtained:
+That is, \(A\) is of the following form: where the sequence \(a_0, a_1, a_2,\ldots\) is given by (see the proof of Lemma \ref{prop:A}) The following closed form expression may be computed:

-It can be proved that this sequence decreases in \(a_n\) and that \(a_n \to 0\) as \(n \to \infty\).
-See also \cref{fig:anK=1} for some visual evidence of this.